Peri Lau-GillardDrMedVet CertVD DipECVD MRCVS

 - Disorders of keratinisation or pigmentation

 Peri has a particular interest in evaluating patients with ear disease.
 The assessment commonly includes physical examination, ear cytology/culture, otoscopy and investigations for potential underlying dermatological diseases.
 If otitis media is suspected, advanced imaging using CT is available to give full assessment of the middle ear cavity aswell as video-otoscopic guided middle ear flushing, enabling a more precise diagnosis and prognosis.
-For those ear cases where medical management was unsuccessful or is not an option, surgical options can be discussed with our Surgery team, Ed Friend and Richard Artingstall.
+For those ear cases where medical management was unsuccessful or is not an option, surgical options can be discussed with our Surgery team, Michal Vlasin and Richard Artingstall.

 The Dermatology service can offer a number of other specialist diagnostic procedures including instant interpretation of cytology samples of the cases seen, skin testing, as well as an interpretation of their histopatholology.
 The dermatology clinic is also able to offer co-management with the internal medicine and cardiology service in order to provide the best service to patients with more complex diseases.